developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/about/index.md

 ## Overview

-Device Tracker is a centralized solution that tracks and finds misplaced devices within a facility.
-As part of Zebra DNA Visibility Console, it leverages existing WiFi network infrastructure and uses both Bluetooth Low Energy (BLE) and audio to aid in locating devices, preventing device inventory shrinkage.
-When locating a device, Device Tracker identifies the general area where the device is located based on the Access Point (AP) it is connected to within the facility.
-BLE (Bluetooth Low Energy) beacons are transmitted from the misplaced device for real-time proximity sensing, determining its relative position compared to the misplaced device.
-Audio can be played on the misplaced device to further pinpoint its specific location.
-Device Tracker centralized management system continuously monitors device presence, tracking status, connection state, and battery charge to ensure visibility of devices prior to reaching a disconnected or loss of battery state.
+Device Tracker is a centralized software solution that tracks and finds misplaced devices within a facility to help prevent inventory shrinkage.
+It leverages existing WiFi network infrastructure, Bluetooth Low Energy (BLE) and audio chirping to locate devices.
+Device Tracker continuously monitors device presence, tracking status, connection state, and battery charge to ensure visibility of devices prior to reaching a disconnected or loss of battery state.

+When locating a device, Device Tracker identifies the general area where the misplaced device is located based on the Access Point (AP) it is connected to within the facility.
+The BLE proximity indicator uses Bluetooth beacon transmissions to determine the approximate location of the misplaced device in comparison to the finding device.
+Chirping audio can be played on the misplaced device to further determine its specific location.

 ## New in Device Tracker 2.3.1
 * New feature on the server to toggle BLE for device proximity tracking.